data-edu/data-science-in-education/_book/03-data-scientist-in-edu.md

 There are many tried and true methods for data analysis in schools; even so, there is plenty of room for innovation.
 Data scientists in education take techniques that are commonly found in other industries, like business, and explore how these techniques can improve the state of analytics in education.
 In particular, the data scientists we spoke to talked about going beyond exploratory data analysis by introducing more advanced techniques like inferential statistics and predictive modeling to the data culture of the schools where they work.
 This work is not only about improving how well schools implement their current practices, but is also about exploring how we might apply new techniques improve the learning experience of our students.

+## Defining The Process of Data Science

+While there is not wholesale agreement on the process of what doing data science entails, there are some aspects that most data scientists agree upon.

+For example, @peng2015's representation of the process emphasizes its cyclical, iterative nature (and the critical importance of starting with a question), and includes data exploration and model building as steps of the process. @grolemund2018's depiction emphasizes the specific, technical steps involved with doing data science; in addition to including modeling, it highlights the importance of preparing and transforming data so that it can be used in the analyses that follow these steps.
+In this book, we use @grolemund2018's depiction to define the process of doing data science.

+These are:

+1. *Importing data*: Accessing data from a number of sources (including Excel and Comma Separate Value [CSV] files, databases, and Application Programming Interfaces [or APIs]), which is then (typically) stored in a data frame in R.
+2. *Tidying data*: Storing data in a "tidy" form [@wickham2014], which may involve pivoting data from "long" to "wide" form and joining or combining two or more data frames in order to facilitate data visualization or modeling.
+3. *Transforming data*: Selecting and naming columns and filtering, recoding incomplete cases of data, and calculating summary statistics based on other variables in a dataset.
+4. *Visualizing data*: Creating visualizations to understand data and to present output from analyses.
+5. *Modeling data*: Using statistical models, from simple to complex, to understand trends and patterns in the data.
+6. *Communicating results*: Sharing the results of the analysis through visualizations, the output from models, or other products related to what you learned from the data.

+In @grolemund2018's depiction, steps three, four, and five are grouped together as "understanding data": We can see how transforming, visualizing, and modeling data are each different ways to make sense of the trends and patterns among variables in a dataset.

+Later, in the first walkthrough chapter, [Chapter 7](#c07), we'll introduce these six steps in the context of describing the areas of emphasis for the walkthrough; we then use these in the remaining walkthroughs to do the same.
+While we use these aspects to categorize the topics emphasized in the walkthroughs, we do not think that these are necessarily the *only* important aspects of doing data science.
+Nevertheless, particularly given our use of many R packages and techniques that work well with tidy data (see *tidying data* above; @wickham2019), we think these aspects satisfactorily describe the process of doing data science for us to use them for our purposes.

 ## Common Activities of Data Scientists

 Now let's explore the tasks and techniques a data scientist in education uses on a daily basis.

-We'll learn and practice these and other similar techniques later in the book.
+We'll learn and practice these and other similar techniques later in the book; for now, we introduce the common activities.

-### Processing Data
+### Processing (Preparing and Tidying) Data

 Processing data, or cleaning data, is the act of taking data in its raw form and preparing it for analysis.
+It begins with *importing data*, which is often followed by *transforming* (e.g., selecting and renaming variables, or filtering or recoding incomplete cases) and *tidying* (e.g., joining or pivoting) data in order to facilitate data visualization or modeling.

 When you start a data analysis, the data you have is in the same state as when it was generated and stored.
 Often, it isn’t designed to support the specific analysis that that you’re tasked with performing.

 Here are some examples of common things you’ll need to do to prepare your data: